What to Know About Credit Karma Including Accuracy

 Credit Karma and Buying a Home

-Have a look at the quick video of one of Credit Karma’s users sharing their experience using the site.
+Please have a look at the quick video of one of Credit Karma’s users sharing their experience using the site.

 Tips to Increase Your Credit Score

 - Pay off your debts – pretty much common sense.
 Lenders don’t want to see that you owe other creditors lots of money.
 If you have an auto loan with a significant balance, think about paying it down first.

 - Don’t close credit cards your not using – contrary to what you might think, closing credit cards does not help you increase your credit score.
 Having unused credit cards open is a sound strategy, as long as they do not cost you money.
 By closing an account, you could be increasing your credit utilization ratio.
-Owing the same amount but having less open accounts might lower your credit scores.
+Owing the same amount but having fewer open accounts might lower your credit scores.

-You should strive to get your credit score above 740, especially when buying a home will be in your financial future.
+It would help if you strived to get your credit score above 740, especially when buying a home will be in your financial future.
 A credit score above 740 is considered very good.
 Lenders see borrowers above this amount as being dependable.
 Get your score above 800, and you will be regarded as one of the cremes of the crop.
 You will be considered a minimal risk to mortgage lenders.Striving to increase your credit score when buying a home is just plain smart - use Credit Karma as a tool to make it happen!Click To Tweet

 Work With The Right Mortgage Company

 Lenders can make a particular loan product look enticing by the advertised rate they are offering.
 Sometimes the cost, however, when compared to other loan programs, is not the best.

 As a first-timer, there are a plethora of exceptional first-time buyer loan products available to choose from.
 Whether you are looking for a low or no down payment loan, you’ll have plenty of outstanding choices.

 An excellent agent can be a valuable resource in finding a loan specialist.
 It is one of the many services a real estate agent provides to their buyer clients.

 More Outstanding Mortgage Advice